trupti1605/Data-analysis-with-python-/README.md

 ### Introduction

-In this project,it contains quizzes and assignment for data analysis for python under coursera.
+In this project,we will analyse and predict housing prices using attributes or feature.

 - Following steps are done in this capstone project:-